 Vitamin B12 can be found in meat, poultry and fish, as well as dairy and eggs.
 Vegans can experience B12 dietary deficiencies, but vegans can look for plant based sources of B12, including nutritional yeast, fortified foods, and B12 supplements.

-Magnesium has a lesser-known role in maintaining healthy energy levels, but it makes sense when we think about its actions in the body.* One of the functions of magnesium is to enable cells to make and store ATP.* We need adequate magnesium to support normal cellular energy production.* Foods high in magnesium include nuts, brown rice, and leafy greens.
+Magnesium deficiency is a lesser-known cause of fatigue, but it makes sense when we think about its actions in the body.
+One of the functions of magnesium is to enable cells to make and store ATP.* If we don’t have enough magnesium, cellular energy production decreases, causing fatigue.* Foods high in magnesium include nuts, brown rice, and leafy greens.

 Vitamin C Deficiency